The best hotels in Chicago

 Spring and fall are the insider picks.
 May and September sit around 12-18°C, the crowds drop off, and rates dip 25-35% below summer highs.
 October in particular is special: the trees along the North Shore, restaurant reservation availability, and the Marathon weekend buzz make it worth planning around.

-Chicago's best neighborhoods
+Chicago's best hotel regions

 The Loop and River North are where most first-timers land, and honestly, that's not wrong.
 But if you want character over convenience, Wicker Park on the Northwest Side punches above its weight.